hsinyenwu/ggRibo/A1_noncodingRNA.md

 Frame 0 for coding ORFs: start from the first nucleotide of the annotated ORF/CDS.
 So the translated ORFs should be red.
 Frame 0 for noncoding RNA: start from the first nucleotide of the transcript.
 So the translated ORFs could be red, blue or green.
 The enrichment of a color in an area suggest a potential coding ORF/CDS.

+* No ORF/CDS border dash lines is plotted for ncORFs.

 ### Plot a noncoding gene
 ```
 ggRibo(